Resign for misleading Britain, Labour's Corbyn tells UK PM Johnson

 Corbyn said: “So obey the law, take no deal off the table, and have an election to elect a government that respects democracy, that respects the rule of law and brings power back to the people, not usurps it in the way that Boris Johnson has done.”

-Reporting by Elizabeth Piper and William James, Editing by Angus MacSwan and Alison Williams
+Reporting by Elizabeth Piper and William James; Editing by Angus MacSwan, Alison Williams and Emelia Sithole-Matarise